Ionization Energy: The Energy Required to Remove an Electron

 Successive Ionization Energies

 It's crucial to understand that an atom can lose more than one electron.
-Each subsequent electron removal requires a progressively larger amount of energy.
+Day to day, each subsequent electron removal requires a progressively larger amount of energy.
 This is because as electrons are removed, the remaining electrons are held more tightly by the nucleus due to the increased positive-to-negative charge ratio.
 We refer to these as successive ionization energies.
-For example:

 - First ionization energy (IE₁): Energy required to remove the first electron.